Ashfaqnadeem123/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ```
 #Program to find the solution for the given linear equations.
-#Developed by: Pragatheeshraaj D
+#Developed by: MOHAMMED ASHFAQ NADEEM A
-#RegisterNumber: 212224230199
+#RegisterNumber: 212224230166
 import numpy as np
 A=[[5,-3,-10],[2,2,-3],[-3,-1,5]]
 B=np.array([-9,4,-1])